dev-pengu/shoot-to-kill/README.md

 # Shoot To Kill
-This is a 2D platformer game created by Lippelman515 / Matt L., a student at Missouri State University.
+This is a 2D platformer game created by dev-pengu / Matt L., a student at Missouri State University.

 The main purpose of this project was to learn [HaxeFlixel](http://www.haxeflixel.com) and make a playable game.